-The initiative offers scholarship awards of up to $750 for accelerated non-degree Workforce Continuing Education courses leading to industry-recognized or state credentials for 20 high-demand jobs in five career fields.
-Most of the courses can be completed in 3 to 6 months.
+Established by the Governor’s Emergency Education Relief (GEER) Fund, Propel offers scholarships of up to $750 for accelerated, non-degree Workforce Continuing Education courses leading to industry-recognized or state credentials for high-demand jobs in five career fields.
+Most of the courses can be completed in three to six months.

 Students also receive program guidance from Wake Tech career coaches and employment planning, job matching and other support services from Capital Area Workforce Development’s NCWorks Career Center.

 All Propel training programs prepare you for immediate employment.
 Some courses may also lead to opportunities to obtain course credit in a Wake Tech degree program.
 These programs are notated with a "+" symbol.